Meet Our Team

 Program Manager

 Aurelio has worked with El Concilio for over 18 years.
 He helps coordinate the CHANGES program and manages the South San Francisco site.
-Aurelio enjoys working closely with clients to understand their needs and helping them navigate the various often challenging systems in place.
+Aurelio enjoys working closely with clients to understand their needs and helping them navigate the various, often challenging, systems in place.

 Andrea Hernandez